qwghlm/sceptred/README.md

     $ glide install

+To install the database, download the database dump (a copy is [here](https://sceptred-qwghlm.s3.amazonaws.com/db/dump.zip), about 200MB in size).
+Unzip and `cd` into the `dump` folder.
+Then install using `mongorestore`:

+    $ mongorestore --db sceptred ./sceptred

+You may need to set the `--host`, `--username` and `--password` flags to correctly connect to your MongoDB instance.

-This only needs to be done once, before you first run.
+All of these only needs to be done once, before you first run.

-TODO Database installation

 ### Development server & watcher